kunal-visoulia/Diabetes-Onset-Detection-using-Deep-Learning-Grid-Search/README.md

 Suppose you want to use machine learning to train a classifier to examine an image and tell whether or not the image is a car.
 To understand why computer vision is hard let's zoom into a small part of the image like that area where the little red rectangle is.
 It turns out that where you and I see a car, the computer sees is this matrix, of pixel intensity values that tells us the brightness of each pixel in the image.** So the computer vision problem is to look at this matrix of pixel intensity values, and tell us that these numbers represent the door handle of a car.** <br/>
 ![](images/2.png)<br/>

-Keepinf the pixel1 and pixel2 positions same for the dataset, we'll find is that the cars and non-cars end up lying in different regions of the space, and we need non-linear hypotheses to try to separate out the two classes.<br/>
+Keeping the pixel1 and pixel2 positions same for the dataset, we'll find is that the cars and non-cars end up lying in different regions of the space, and we need non-linear hypotheses to try to separate out the two classes.<br/>
 ![](images/3.png)<br/>

 If each images is 50x50 pixels, **dimension of feature space,N = 2500(for grayscale; 7500 for 3 channel RGB)**<br/>